 Another homecoming of sorts found the band digitally remixing and remastering their debut album, "Coming Home" in the summer of 2017.
 Carefully reconstructed from the original 23 year old master tapes, the new digital treatment resulted in the material sounding bigger and bolder than ever before.
 The remastered tracks were made available online and on a limited edition CD with all-new artwork.

-In early 2018, the band set out to release a series of newly recorded singles every few months, Starting in January, the group released a powerful studio recording of the song, "I'm Not Standing Still", a new faith song that had been part of the band's live set for several years (but never recorded until now).
+In early 2018, the band set out to release a series of newly recorded singles every few months.
+With the massive growth of digital streaming services like Spotify, the music industry trend started moving away from albums and towards singles.
+Starting in January, the group released a powerful studio recording of the song, "I'm Not Standing Still", a new faith song that had been part of the band's live set for several years (but never recorded until now).

 The band's love of the game of baseball shown through with the timely release of "Opening Day", a celebration of the annual rite of spring.
 The new original song was made available just in time for major league baseball's Opening Day 2018 in March.
 Later in 2018, the band unearthed and remastered 4 songs recorded in the late 1990's and released them on the "Black Gold" EP.

 The recording and release of singles continued through the remainder of 2018 and 2019 with the releases "Mother", "I'll Bend For You", "Pack Your Bags", and "Tailspin".
 The year ended with the release of a 4-song EP of original Christmas songs titled, "On the Road to Bethlehem".